tianle91/tianle91.github.io/_posts/2023-12-16-Set up and use sql in the cloud.md

 You'll need to be comfortable with [Jupyter](https://jupyter.org) and [Pandas](https://pandas.pydata.org) for this tutorial.
 After this tutorial, you can apply all the SQL skills you have on hand.

+You can find [this notebook](https://colab.research.google.com/drive/1yJZ-16izUwepOp-6nxjPCYWeKWTgQiju?usp=sharing) which has all the code used in this tutorial.

 ## Download a Kaggle dataset.